 Wrapping up this release is a chill-out EDM track with a dreamy twist provided by the delicate piano melodies and ethereal atmospheric synths.

 “Brand New Day” is a really awesome take on Tasuku Hatanaka’s usual intense dance sound, sounding more contained, gentle, and mature than ever.

 There is a lot of English in the lyrics, something that Hatanaka tackles with some comfort, sounding mostly clear through those sections.

 His vocals in this song are exactly the reason why I love to hear Tasuku Hatanaka singing.

-Raspy tenor vocals with a gentleness and warmth that are characteristics of him, a beautiful falsetto, a lot of control over his upper range and mastery over his mid-tones.
+Raspy tenor vocals with gentleness and warmth that are characteristics of him, a beautiful falsetto, a lot of control over his upper range, and mastery over his mid-tones.

-DYING WISH started off as an ambitious release with a lot of promise but somewhere down the line, something went wrong in the production side and what fans ended up getting a single with lots of, unusual, hiccups.
+DYING WISH started off as an ambitious release with a lot of promise but somewhere down the line, something went wrong on the production side, and what fans ended up getting a single with lots of, unusual, hiccups.

 DYING WISH, the song, sounds like was way too focused on sounding “cool and edgy” that completely forgot was it was going to do.
 With an orchestral sound at its core, focusing on sounding cool with EDM in the mix was thoroughly odd to find.

 It doesn’t help its case that the EDM beat sounded like those presets that come with music production software.
 It sounds like it was plastered there just to give it a danceable, edgy twist, and… it sounds amateurish from a production standpoint.
 I will assume it was intentional and not just a mistake that went unfiltered to the final version which, honestly, doesn’t make the situation sound any better.